 Instructions

-• Heat olive oil in a large pan over medium-high heat.
-Once oil is shimmering, add onion and stir 3โ€“5 minutes or until softened.
-Add garlic and stir for 30 seconds or until fragrant.
-Move veggies to the side of the pan and add ground beef, Italian sausage, Italian seasoning, and salt and pepper to taste (I add 3/4 teaspoon salt and 1/4 teaspoon pepper).
-Stir and break up the meat.
-Cook until browned, then remove from heat (drain any grease if needed) and set aside.
+• Heat olive oil in a large skillet over medium-high heat.
+Once shimmering, add onion and cook, stirring often, for 3 to 5 minutes or until softened.
+Add garlic and cook for 30 seconds.
+Move veggies to the side and add Italian sausage, Italian seasoning, salt, and pepper.
+I add 3/4 teaspoon salt and 1/4 teaspoon pepper.
+Cook, crumbling the sausage as it browns, until no longer pink and deeply browned.
+Remove from heat and drain off any grease.

 Recipe Notes